 One key thing to remember here is to avoid the pitch fest.
 This would be when you have a new prospect who turns out to be someone that wants YOU to hear what they have to offer.
 They flip things on you, and suddenly you are the prospect.

-We are just beginning ourselves on this journey of online marketing and we earnestly want to share with you everything that we are learning in cliff notes version so that you can succeed that much faster.
+We vividly recall what it was like when we were just beginning this journey of online marketing, and we earnestly want to share with you everything we have learned in cliff notes version so that you can succeed that much faster.
 We, ourselves, are on the fast track because we only chose this vocation late in life, and we don’t have the luxury of trying this and trying that and seeing what works.
-We have chosen to partner with some of the best in this industry so that our success can be record breaking.
+So, we have chosen to partner with some of the best in this industry to reach success faster.
 We’re so honored that you have jumped on board with us.

 God’s Blessings to You!